 At Nestlé we’re meeting this trend with delicious plant-based foods that deliver taste and nutrition and offer bang for buck – through brands like Garden Gourmet in Europe, Sweet Earth Foods in the US, and across our portfolio.

 As Europe’s second-largest vegetarian brand, Garden Gourmet is growing fast across 14 countries.
 It aims to satisfy vegetarians, vegans, and flexitarians with creative, convenient and above all tasty food.

 Historically, the meat-free foods category has struggled to keep people interested.
 Garden Gourmet aims to banish blandness to attract and retain a loyal following.

 The offer includes everything from ‘familiar swaps’ (plant-based burgers), to ‘veggie creations’ (think Sunny Tomato & Cheese Bakes), snacks (Fiery Red Pepper Falafel), and meat-free ingredients for cooking like mince or vegetables.

-And how about an 'Incredible Burger'?
+And how about a delicious burger?
 Launched in April 2019 in Europe, Garden Gourmet's 'cook from raw' plant-based burger doesn't compromise on flavor, texture or cooking experience, and underlines Nestlé's increased focus on tasty, authentic plant-based food.

 "We find that some people are interested in eating less meat, but aren’t exactly thrilled by the taste of meatless products," says Andrea Zambelli, Nestlé’s Global Category Lead for Chilled and Frozen.
 "With Garden Gourmet, we’re committed to making sure our foods offer consumers the best tastes and flavors."